 mountain, would be near impossible to detect when closed.

-The tunnel went straight in for several rods before opening onto a large ledge at the edge of a huge natural cavern.
-Faolan was surprised by the natural light cast in bright pockets, like
+They followed the tunnel straight in for several rods before it opened onto a large ledge at the edge of a huge natural cavern.
+Faolan was surprised by the natural light cast in bright

-sunlight through a forest canopy.
-He looked up and saw six huge rectangular vents cut into the ceiling in two rows of three.
+pockets, like sunlight through a forest canopy.
+He looked up and saw nine huge rectangular vents cut into the ceiling in three rows of three.

 The older dwarf chuckled.
 “Did you think we lived in darkness?”